Ryan Spadola

 Ryan Spadola (born February 15, 1991) is an American former football wide receiver.
 He was signed by the New York Jets as an undrafted free agent in 2013.
 He played college football at Lehigh.

-Early years
+Early life

 Spadola was a member of the Super 100 Athletes in New Jersey.
 Spadola grew up in Howell Township, New Jersey and attended Freehold Township High School, graduating from the school in 2009.
 He was among the players in the Top 170 in the country and was a member of the All-Shore Team while at high school.

 College career

 Spadola played college football at Lehigh.
 He caught his first collegiate reception for 16 yards against Holy Cross.